romankuchin/ica0002-2025/06-prometheus/README.md

     --web.external-url=http://<your_public_http_endpoint>/prometheus

 Put required arguments in /etc/default/prometheus.
-Adjust metrics_path for job "prometheus" to make prometheus self-monitoring work.
+Adjust metrics_path for job "prometheus" in prometheus config to make prometheus self-monitoring work.
+Default `/metrics` won't work because all links in prometeheus will have prefix `/prometheus`, so metric_path will become `/prometheus/metrics`.

 ## Task 5: Write some Prometheus queries